rocicorp/reflect-orchestrator/README.md

 ### Running an Example

-To explore an example, such as the CodeMirror integration, follow these steps:
+To explore an example, follow these steps:

 1. **Install dependencies**